paulbaron/ShaderEditor/Log book/LOG BOOK.md

 What is a data structure?
 - Set of uniform (constant) variables given to a shader
 - Vertex buffer (geometry) that needs to be drawn

-Some uniform change by draw call (for each geometry drawed, for example the texture of the current geometry) and other are constant over all the draw calls.
+Some uniform change by draw call (for each geometry drawed, for example the texture or material of the current geometry) and other are constant over all the draw calls.
 It would be nice to choose how the uniform are given.
-Could we organize the data in a tree?
+Could we organize that as a tree?

 Sample:
 - Draw All Elements